Protoplanetary Disk Rings as Sites for Planetesimal Formation: Results

 \subsection{Streaming or Gravitational Instability?}

 Our next experiment is designed to confirm whether the self-gravitating particle clumps in our simulations were truly the result of the SI, or whether GI induced by pure concentration in the bump is responsible.
 The SI is a radial convergence of particle drift caused by the particle-on-gas feedback (see section \S\ref{sec:intro}).
 Therefore, we ran a simulation, {\tt NoFeedback}, where we completely removed the particle feedback.
-This model has a bump amplitude of $A = 0.8$, so that it has true particle trap (i.e. headwind $\Delta v = 0$) to maximize the particle concentration.
+This model has a bump amplitude of $A = 0.8$, so that it has a true particle trap (i.e. headwind $\Delta v = 0$) to maximize the particle concentration.

 Figures \ref{fig:d_max} and \ref{fig:compare_A02_NFB} show that removing the particle feedback significantly delays the particle accumulation, as well as planetesimal formation, even in a simulation designed to trap particles.
-The panels of figure \ref{fig:compare_A02_NFB} show 2D plots of our fiducial run {\tt A0.2} and {\tt NoFeedback} at a time near their peak particle density.
-The differences in the filamentary structure highlight that these models are dominated by very different physical processes.
-For run \texttt{A0.2} we easily see the wide filaments with a lot of sub-structure that are characteristic of the SI.
-The filaments in run \texttt{NoFeedback} are much narrower, far more closely spaced, and do not nearly as much sub-structure.
+The panels of figure \ref{fig:compare_A02_NFB} show 2D plots from runs {\tt A0.2}--{\tt A0.8} and {\tt NoFeedback} at a time near their peak particle density.
+The differences in the filamentary structure show that the {\tt NoFeedback} run is dominated by very different physical processes.
+Runs {\tt A0.2}--{\tt A0.8} show the wide filaments with complex sub-structure that are characteristic of the SI.
+The filaments in run \texttt{NoFeedback} are much narrower, far more closely spaced, and do not have nearly as much sub-structure.
 Even if we compare \texttt{NoFeedback} to {\tt A0.8} (the run with trapping {\it and} feedback), there is a noticeable difference in the structure and sizes of formed clumps.
-Ultimately, these considerations strongly imply that it is the streaming instability and not pure GI due to concentration that gives rise to planetesimal formation in pressure bumps.
+Ultimately, these considerations strongly imply that it is the SI and not pure GI due to concentration that gives rise to planetesimal formation in pressure bumps.